 If it’s good enough for those pigeons, she said, it’s good enough for Shirley Bassey.

 I shrugged, folded the bag over the last few slices and handed them to her.
 Did she say Shirley Bassey?
 It was many long years, many lives into eternity, before I found the answer.
 By then, all she had to say was old news.
 By then, the war was nearly over.

 Pumpernickel, she said, weighing the bag in her hand.
 Too good for pigeons, anyway.
 She took a slice out of the bag, broke it in half, put one half back and started sucking on the other.
 Still good, she said.

 I watched the leaves in the trees slice the beams of sunlight that fell through the clouds.
 All that light hits something, I thought, only the smallest part hits the ground.
 There is so much blocking the light.
 Who knows where it would go if this planet wasn’t in the way?
 Maybe the light resents us for being here, for absorbing it, for stopping it some eight minutes into a journey that could last the universe.
 Why isn’t the universe brighter?
 Every star is pumping out light in every direction without rest from birth to death.
 The universe should be brighter.
 What is eating all that light?
 Why is it so dark down here?

-I’m sorry, I said, regretting the apology, knowing I didn’t have to, that it was meaningless.
-I was thinking that the universe is darker than it should be.
+I’m sorry, I said, immediately regretting the apology.
+I was thinking the universe is darker than it should be.

 You can tell me, I said.